TheBnl/silverstripe-instagram/README.md

 **Still in development**

 Add instagram api support to you website!
-Creates a tab in the SiteConfig where content authors can add a client ID and Secret.
+Creates a tab in on the Member section where content authors can authenticate with your Instagram app.
-There will then be saved to the database after which the user can link there account trough a simple authentication button.
+The module contains a task that fetches the authenticated member's images form instagram.

 ![authenticate](screenshots/authenticate.png)